dynohub/how-bicycle-racing-works/README.md

 	* find your previous notes on a bike-racing simulator game
 		* Possibly, I never wrote this down?
 I can't find notes about it anywhere
 	* look through unicode characters and see if there's one that would be a good top-down bike raceer
+* Consider redoing it in a clean all-vector style with Futura type
+	* People might like that more

 ## Trying to create web-graphics version: